Electronic structure of Ruddlesden-Popper nickelates: strain to mimic the effects pressure: computational methods

 \section{computational methods}

 We started by performing structural relaxations for all La$_{n+1}$Ni$_{n}$O$_{3n+1}$ ($n= 2-5$) under different strain levels using density-functional theory (DFT) calculations.
 To that end, we constrained the in-plane lattice constants to the appropriate strain level (biaxial strain, $\epsilon=\frac{a^*(b^*)}{a(b)}$) and relaxed both the out-of-plane lattice constant and the internal coordinates.
-For bilayer La$_3$Ni$_2$O$_7$, we performed a comparison between strain applied to the $Amam$ phase and the corresponding `tetragonalized' $Fmmm$ structure ~\cite{sun2023signatures}.
-For the $Amam$ structure, we analyzed all strain levels between $-3$ (compressive) and $+3\%$ (tensile) in 1\% increments.
-For the trilayer La$_4$Ni$_3$O$_{10}$ we used both the orthorhombic $Bmab$ as well as a tetragonal $I4/mmm$ structure as starting points at ambient pressure \cite{Zhang2020,jung2022electronic} and simply analyzed extreme values of strain of $\pm$ 3\%.
+Bilayer La$_3$Ni$_2$O$_7$ undergoes a structural transition under pressure from orthorhombic \textit{Amam} to \textit{Fmmm} at 14 $\sim$ GPa, concomitant with the emergence of superconductivity \cite{sun2023signatures}.
+This transition leads to a suppression of the octahedral tilts as reflected in the change of the Ni-O-Ni bond angle across the apical oxygens ($\theta$ in Fig.~\ref{fig1}(a)) from 168.0$^{\circ}$ to 180.0$^{\circ}$ \cite{sun2023signatures,zhang2024structural}.
+Hence, we performed a comparison between strain applied to the $Amam$ phase of La$_3$Ni$_2$O$_7$ and the corresponding `tetragonalized' $Fmmm$ structure ~\cite{sun2023signatures}.
+We analyzed all strain levels between $-3$ (compressive) and $+3\%$ (tensile) in 1\% increments.
+For the trilayer La$_4$Ni$_3$O$_{10}$ we used both the orthorhombic $Bmab$ as well as a tetragonal $I4/mmm$ structure as starting points \cite{Zhang2020,jung2022electronic} and simply analyzed extreme values of strain of $\pm$ 3\%.
 Given that the structures of the higher-order RP materials ($n=4-5$) have not yet been experimentally resolved, we directly used the tetragonal $I4/mmm$ structures reported in previous work as a starting point~\cite{jung2022electronic} and analyzed strains of $\pm$ 3\% as well.
 The structures under pressure that we report were obtained using the procedures reported in previous work \cite{labollita2024electronic, labollita2024trilayer}.
 The Vienna $ab~initio$ Simulation Package (VASP) was employed for the structural optimizations~\cite{kresse1993ab,kresse1996efficient,blochl1994projector}.
 As the exchange-correlation functional we used the Perdew-Burke-Ernzerhof (PBE) version of the generalized gradient approximation (GGA)~\cite{perdew1996generalized}.
 The energy cutoff was set to 500 eV and a $k$-point mesh $8\times8\times2$ was used in the relaxation procedure for all the RP phases.
 All the ionic positions were fully optimized until the Hellman-Feynman force was lower than 1 meV/\AA.

 With the optimized strained structures, we subsequently studied the electronic structure of all the $n=2-5$ La-RP nickelates utilizing the all-electron full-potential DFT code WIEN2K~\cite{blaha2020wien2k}.
 The exchange-correlation functional used in our WIEN2K calculations was also GGA-PBE~\cite{perdew1996generalized}.
 Only non-magnetic calculations were performed for all RPs analyzed here.
 We used an $R_{MT}K_{\rm max}=7.0$ and muffin-tin radii of 2.39, 1.85, and 1.64 a.u. for La, Ni, and O atoms, respectively.
 A fine $k$ mesh of $11\times11\times11$ points was employed for all RP nickelates.
 To better understand the electronic structure trends under strain, we used maximally localized Wannier functions (MLWFs) employing Wien2Wannier and Wannier90 \cite{kunevs2010wien2wannier,Pizzi2020}.
 To downfold the DFT results onto MLWFs we chose all five Ni-$d$ orbitals to fit the electronic structure.
 The wannier fits to the DFT bands are shown in Fig. \ref{figs1} of Appendix \ref{appendix:A}.